LarsNorlander/dev-diary/swift.md

 ### 11:20 AM

 Got to do breadth-first search and the A* algorithm!
 I was amazed at how just changing one data structure was all it took to go from depth-first to breadth-first.
 A* was something I've always heard about (again) but never got to do.
 I have a good idea of how it works, but I'll definitely give it a better look to fully understand it.

+## September 9, 2018

+So today I did the Missionaries and Cannibals problem.
+To my surprises, I didn't think you could solve this problem using search algorithms.
+In the book, breadth-first search is used to discover the fastest way to move all parties from one side to another.
+What I also found surprising was trying out the problem with a different number of missionaries and cannibals.
+The search algorithm found a solution for two but four up to nine yielded nothing (if I were doing things right).